Did you know?

 A handy list of tips on Mindful Eating

 - As part of mindful eating, we take time to chew the food and make sure we completely swallow one mouthful of food before taking another bite.
 Since we will pay attention to all our senses, it is easy to understand when we are exactly full and hence to stop eating when we are not hungry anymore.

 - Slow eating and complete chewing of food enable better interaction with saliva, hence better digestion and absorption of nutrients into our system.
 Also, the longer we chew, the more work it is for our teeth and jaw muscles, which can act as a natural feedback mechanism to stop eating after consuming adequate food.
-All these things can naturally result in a healthy weight loss.
+All these things can naturally result in healthy weight loss.

 Mindful eating can help us against behaviours like binge eating, eating because of cues from the environment, emotional eating, etc.

 Binge eating - Our bodies naturally take some time to send fullness signals to our brain, after eating adequate food.
 When we are eating mindlessly and quickly, we tend to eat more than adequate food, before we realize it.

 Eating because of environmental cues - Ever passed through a street corner and suddenly started craving a samosa?
 Feels familiar?
 Environmental cues can be extremely tempting when we are not mindful of our food.

 Emotional eating - Sometimes, we respond to certain emotions through eating.
 This could be happiness for some people and stress for others.

 With regular practice of mindful eating, we acquire skills required to deal with temptations and impulses leading to such behavioural problems.

 a) Why am I eating this meal?
 How hungry am I?